juju/docs/src/en/reference-release-notes.md

         juju gui --show-credentials

   It will open the GUI in your browser and output your credentials to the console for logging in.
 When a new version of the GUI is released to upgrade:

         juju upgrade-gui

   ### Juju 2.0 is co-installable with Juju 1.25

   The directory where Juju stores its working data has changed to follow the XDG directory specification.
 By default, the Juju data directory is located at ~/.local/share/juju.
 You may override this by setting the JUJU_DATA environment variable.

   Juju 2.0's data is not compatible with Juju 1.x.
-  Do not set `JUJU_DATA` to the old `JUJU_HOME` (~/.juju).
+  **Do not** set `JUJU_DATA` to the old `JUJU_HOME` (~/.juju).

   ### New bootstrap and cloud management experience

   This release introduces a new way of bootstrapping and managing clouds and credentials that involves less editing of files and makes Juju work out of the box with major public clouds like AWS, Azure, Google, Rackspace, Joyent, and Cloudsigma.

-  Clouds and credentials are managed separately making it easier to utilize different credentials for a single cloud.
+  Clouds and credentials are managed separately making it easier to use different credentials for a single cloud.

   See: https://jujucharms.com/docs/2.0/controllers-creating

   #### LXD cloud support

   Using the LXD cloud is the fastest way to get started with Juju locally using secure local containers.
 Use our getting-started guide to setup LXD and start modeling your operations.

   https://jujucharms.com/docs/2.0/getting-started